Mailman (City Letter Carrier)

 How do I get the full name of my postman.
 He won't give me his last name.

-Asked by dhflannagan over 10 years ago
+Asked by dhflannagan almost 11 years ago

 I am not sure how you would get the full name of your postman.
 I read that he won't give you his last name.
 I have no idea whether or not he has any obligation to do so.
 I gladly would give it out, if asked.
 It is also on my ID badge that I wear.
 I feel that it should be available to the public, but I am sure you will find great disagreement among my colleagues.
 If you were to call the PO and ask them, I have a feeling they wouldn't give it to you either.
 Some people get very private about certain matters, yet they will join Facebook and broadcast a lot about their personal lives.
 That's about all of the insight I have on this subject.
 Thanks for writing.